zkmkarlsruhe/serial-button-osc/README.md

     sudo cu -s 115200 -l /dev/tty.usbserial-310

-Wehn connected, cu will print recieved bytes as plain ASCII text.
+When connected, cu will print received bytes as plain ASCII text.

 To exit, type "~." and wait for cu to disconnect.